Origin of the project

 Bayesian Perception: How to take into account prior knowledge and uncertain sensory data in a dynamic context?

 Situation awareness : How to interpret the perceived scene and to predict their likely future motion (including near future collision risk) ?

 Robust state estimation: acquire a deep understanding on several sensor fusion problems and investigate their observability properties in the case of unknown inputs.

 Navigation and Cooperation in Dynamic Environments.
-The challenge is to build models allowing robots to move and to coordinate efficiently in dynamic environments.
-We focus on two problems : navigation in human-populated environment (social navigation) and cooperation in large distributed fleet of robots (scalability and robustness issues).
+This theme aims at designing models and algorithms allowing robots to move and to coordinate efficiently in dynamic environments.
+We focus on two problems: navigation in human-populated environment (social navigation) and cooperation in large distributed fleet of robots (scalability and robustness issues).

 Motion-planning in human-populated environment.
-How to plan trajectories that take into account the uncertainty of human-populated environments and that can respect the social rules of humans ?
-Such a challenge requires human behavior models, or to learn them, and planning algorithms that take into account them.
+How to plan trajectories that take into account the uncertainty of human-populated environments and respect the social rules of human beings?
+Such a challenge requires models of human behavior to be learnt or designed as well as dedicated learning or planning algorithms.

-Decision Making in Multi-robot systems.
-The goal of this axis is to develop models and algorithms that provide both scalability and performance guarantees in real-world robotic systems.
+Multi-robot decision making in complex environments.
+How to design models and algorithms that can achieve both scalability and performance guarantees in real-world robotic systems?
 Our methodology builds upon complementary advantages of two orthogonal approaches, Multi-Agent Sequential Decision Making (MA-SDM) and Swarm Intelligence (SI).

-The Chroma project is also concerned with applications and transfer of the scientific results.
-Our main application domains concern autonomous connected vehicles and service robotics.
+Chroma is also concerned with applications and transfer of the scientific results.
+Our main applications include autonomous and connected vehicles as well as service robotics.
 They are presented in Sections and , respectively.
 Chroma is currently involved on many projects in collaboration with automobile companies (including Renault, Toyota and Volvo) and startups.